mspmax/HTMLReportGenerator_Android-Legacy/README.md

         conditionsParamList.add("request.request_id");
 ```
 more about conditions,
-in an instance whne you get more than one condition it should be concatenated like below,
+in an instance where you get more than one condition it should be concatenated like below,
 eg:
 ```sql
 select * from request_contact where request_id = '{0}' and request_sequence='{1}'